-Answer: I can't tell you want the etiquette experts would say, but I can tell you what my experiences have been traveling in Latin America.
-I've usually introduced myself by both my given name (Gerald) and the Spanish version (Geraldo, which isn't a particularly common Spanish name and isn't instantly associated with a celebrity).
+Answer: I can't tell you what the etiquette experts would say, but I can tell you what my experiences have been traveling in Latin America.
+I've often introduced myself by both my given name (Gerald) and the Spanish version (Geraldo, which isn't a common Spanish name and isn't instantly associated with a celebrity).
 I'd say that usually, probably about two-thirds of the time, people have then called me by my English name, or at least they tried to.
-They had trouble with the initial sound (which is the same as yours), so it would often come out sounding like Yerald.
+They had trouble pronouncing the initial sound (which is the same as yours), so it would often come out sounding like Yerald.
 Your name will probably end up frequently sounding more like Yeem than Jim.

 Also, it might be worth noting that the Spanish-language media refer to foreigners by their foreign names.
 U.S. President George W. Bush was known universally as George W. Bush, not Jorge, the Spanish equivalent, for example.

 Interestingly, though, famous historical characters don't necessarily get the same treatment.
 The first U.S. president is referred to as Jorge Washington as often as not, and the famous playwright is sometimes referred to as Guillermo Shakespeare.
-I suppose we anglophones do the same thing, using the foreign name of modern-day foreigners but anglicizing the names of some historical figures.
+I suppose we anglophones do the same thing, using the foreign names of modern-day foreigners but anglicizing the names of some historical figures.
 The famous 15th-century explorer is known to us by the anglicized name of Christopher Columbus, for example, not Cristóbal Colón, and the Spanish saint known as Santo Domingo in Spanish is St. Dominic in English.